Characters and transfer maps via categorified traces: Introduction

 \subsection{Acknowledgements}

-We would like to thank Alice Hedenlund helpful discussions related to this work, as well as Cary Malkiewich and John Klein for valuable discussions related to the composability of Becker-Gottlieb transfers.
+We thank the anonymous referee for their valuable suggestions and corrections.
+We thank Merlin Christ for pointing out an oversight in our proof of \Cref{Cat_Grp_Alg_Mod}.
+We would like to thank Alice Hedenlund for helpful discussions related to this work, as well as Cary Malkiewich and John Klein for valuable discussions related to the composability of Becker-Gottlieb transfers.
 We also thank Andrea Bianchi and Shai Keidar for many helpful comments on an earlier version of this article.
 S.C. and M.R. are supported by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
-B.C. is supported by the Max Planck Institute for Mathematics (MPIM) in Bonn.
-L.Y. wishes to thank the MPIM for its hospitality, part of this work was conducted during his stay there.
+At the time of writing, B.C. was supported by the Max Planck Institute for Mathematics (MPIM) in Bonn.
+L.Y. wishes to thank the MPIM for its hospitality; part of this work was conducted during his stay there.